ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 Connect to your instance through Remote Desktop or VNC.
 You'll need to use the `userid` and `password` specified in the Customization Script during VM provisioning.
 On your first login, a prompt appears, requesting that you change your password.
 Please do.

 * Use your favorite Remote Desktop client to connect.
-* View the VNC console of the instance by clicking on the instance name in IBM Blue Box Cloud OpenStack dashboard, and then click on the **console** tab.
+* From the IBM Blue Box Horizon dashboard, view the VNC console of the instance by clicking **Console** from the drop-down list in the Actions column of the instance.
 The VNC console connects you with HTTPS.

-## How to stop, start, pause, suspend, and restart an existing instance
+## How to manage existing instances

-Under the **Project** topic expand **Compute** and click **Instances**.
+Under the **Project** topic, expand **Compute** and click **Instances**.

 The dashboard displays the list of created instances for the current project.
-In the Actions column there is a **More** button that will display other options:
+In the Actions column there is drop-down list that will display your options:

+* Creates snapshot: creates an instance snapshot.
+* Associate Floating IP: associates an available floating IP to a port of your instance.
+* Attach an Interface: attaches the interface to a network.
+* Detach an Interface: removes a port that you created for the instance.
+* Edit instance: changes the instance name, or upload the security groups.
+* Update metedata: updates the custom metadata that you specified for the instance.
+* Edit Security Groups: removes an existing security group or assign a new security group.
+* Console: views the VNC console of the instance.
+* View Log: views the instance log.
 * Pause instance: pauses the instance and saves its state on memory.
 This option keeps the resources (vCPUs and memory).
 * Suspend instance: suspends the instance and saves its state to the disk.
 This option frees up resources (vCPUs and memory).
+* Shelve instance: shelves the image and shuts down the instance.
+* Resize instance: updates the flavor setting of the instance.
+* Lock instance: locks the instance.
+* Unlock instance: unlocks the instance.
-* Soft Reboot instance: performs a graceful shutdown and restart of the instance.
+* Soft Reboot Instance: performs a graceful shutdown and restart of the instance.
-* Hard Reboot instance: performs the equivalent of a power reset of the server.
+* Hard Reboot Instance: performs the equivalent of a power reset of the server.
+* Shut off Instance: performs a power off the instance.
+* Rebuild Instance: rebuilds the instance.
+* Delete Instance: delete the instance.

 Click the proper option for the operation you need to apply.

-## How to view the VNC console

-Under the **Project** topic expand **Compute** and click **Instances**.

-The dashboard displays the list of created instances for the current project.
-To view the VNC console of an instance, click on the name of the instance.

-## How to delete an instance

-Under the **Project** topic expand **Compute** and click **Instances**.

-There are two ways to terminate or delete an instance:

-* In the Instances list, select the ones you want to delete and click **Terminate Instances**.
-* In the Actions column there is a **More** button that displays other options for each instance.
-Click **Terminate Instance**.

-A confirmation dialog appears where you can click **Terminate Instances**.